Xceptance/xlt-documentation/content/en/xtc/030-ui-structure.md

 The XTC top menu allows you to select organization and project directly.
 {{< /image >}}

+{{% note notitle %}}
+In case you are a member of many organizations, the dashboard shows the projects of the first 10 organizations only so that everything loads quickly, but you can always click the _Show More_ button to load more.
+Alternatively, use the project dropdown in the page header to quickly navigate to projects that are not listed by default.
+{{% /note %}}

 The navigation links to the sub pages of an organization or project can be found in the sidebar to the left.
 Click the hamburger menu button to minimize/expand the sidebar.

 {{% note notitle %}}